 thrombosis.
 Thrombosis is the formation of a blood clot.
 This may occur in the blood vessels of the legs (deep vein thrombosis),

-the lungs (pulmonary embolism), the heart (heart attack), the brain (stroke), or other parts of the body.
-(See also the section
+the lungs (pulmonary embolism), the heart (heart attack), the brain (stroke), or other parts of the body;

-If you have diabetes mellitus with blood vessel damage.
+if you have diabetes with damaged blood vessels;

-If you have jaundice (yellowing of the skin) or if you have or ever had severe liver disease (as long as the liver is not
+If you have jaundice (yellowing of the skin) or if you have or ever had severe liver disease and your liver is not yet working

 If you are pregnant or think you might be pregnant.

-If any of these conditions appear for the first time while using NuvaRing, stop using it at once and consult your doctor.
+If any of these conditions appear for the first time while using NuvaRing, remove the ring immediately and contact your doctor.

-In certain situations, you may need to be kept under close observation while using a combined hormonal contraceptive like
+In some situations you need to take special care while using a combined hormonal contraceptive.

 nursing mother has completely weaned her child;